ethereum/go-ethereum/content/docs/monitoring/dashboards.md

 ![](/assets/grafana6.png)

 Grafana is now set up to read data from InfluxDB.
-Now you need to create a dashboard which will interpret and display it.
+Now a dashboard can be created to interpret and display it.
 Dashboards properties are encoded in JSON files which can be created by anybody and easily imported.
 On the left bar, click on "Create and Import".

 ![](/assets/grafana7.png)

 For a Geth monitoring dashboard, copy the ID of [this dashboard](https://grafana.com/grafana/dashboards/13877/) and paste it in the "Import page" in Grafana.
 After saving the dashboard, it should look like this:

 ![](/assets/grafana8.png)

 The dashboards can be customized further.
 Each panel can be edited, moved, removed or added.
 To learn more about how dashboards work, refer to [Grafana's documentation](https://grafana.com/docs/grafana/latest/dashboards/).

 Some users might also be interested in automatic [alerting](https://grafana.com/docs/grafana/latest/alerting/), which sets up alert notifications that are sent automatically when metrics reach certain values.
 Various communication channels are supported.

+## Summary

+This page has outlined how to set up a simple node monitoring dashboard using Grafana.